Diesel Engines

 Aux Batteries: 11kw, 48v 220 lbs.

-It is pretty simple, the Combo boats beats the Hybrid's 503 pounds.
-It beats the Parallel by 423 pounds.
-And it beats the Diesel boat by 1,013 or 663 even on ocean crossings!
+It is pretty simple, the Combo boats beats the Hybrid by 351 pounds and is also less than the Parallel system by 271 pounds.
+It is lighter than the Diesel boat by 861 pounds (or 511 on ocean crossings).

 The clear winner in weight is the Combo system as the lightest option.
-It is hundreds of pounds lighter than any of the others!
+It is hundreds of pounds lighter than any of the other options!
 And remember, keeping the weight down is absolutely critical on a performance catamaran!

 When we compared all four of the propulsion types, using different length passages in different situations.
 We discovered that the Combo propulsion system is the obvious winner.
 This is simply because it has all the advantages of each system.
 It can function as a diesel boat, a hybrid boat, or a parallel boat, using whichever is the most fuel saving system at that moment.
 In fact, it pretty much ties or wins in every scenario we tested.